ejp-rd-vp/resource-metadata-schema/template/BiobankOrPatientRegistry.md

 > **Note** This field is `optional`

 ## Type
-Select either "ejp:Biobank" or "ejp:PatientRegistry" depeding on whether this describes a biobank or a patient registry.
+Select either "Biobank" or "Patient registry" depeding on whether this describes a biobank or a patient registry.
 > **Warning** This field is `required`

 # Example